Updated: Jul 15

 What else can you do to prevent diastasis from worsening (or help it heal)?

-That expert panel had a lot of other suggestions (Dufour)!
+An expert panel had a lot of suggestions (Dufour)!

 Good posture (avoid "rib thrusting", which is where you point your chest up and your ribs "thrust" forward, see picture below... instead... try softening your knees and drawing your ribs down... if this is hard- you probably need our help working on mobility!)